nathanbuchar/node-cipher/README.md

 What is it?
 -----------

 `node-cipher` is both a command line tool and a Node JS API which allows you to easily encrypt or decrypt files containing sensitive information.
-In doing so, you can safely add encrypted files to a public repository, even if they contain sensitive API keys and passwords.
+In doing so, you can safely add encrypted files to a public repository, even if they contain sensitive API keys and passwords. **Requires Node 4 or above.**